pavondunbar/RWA-Tokenization-System-Python/README.md

 ### Prerequisites

+- Docker and Docker Compose
-- Python 3.10+
+- Python 3.10+ (for running the script on the host — optional if running only via Docker)
-- PostgreSQL 14+
-- A Kafka instance (local or Docker)

 ### 1. Clone the Repository